-READ-408 Topical Seminar in Reading: Title Varies, 3cr
+READ-408 Topical Seminar in Reading: Title Varies, 3 cr.
 These courses present detailed treatment of selected issues and concerns in Reading.
 Consult the Schedule of Classes for current offerings.
 Recent titles have included the Issues in Reading Comprehension, the Reading Process and Language Development, Innovations and Trends in Reading Assessment, and Literacy Development.
+Prereq.: graduate standing, six graduate hours in Reading and consent of instructor.